johnantonn/johnantonn/README.md

 In July 2022 I joined [*Expedia Group*](https://www.expediagroup.com/home/default.aspx), London, as a **machine learning scientist**.
 Being a member of the Relevance team, I work on xlarge-scale ranking problems using **deep learning**.
 I also devote a percentage of my time to impactful **state-of-the-art deep learning research**, trying to identify potential opportunities and incorporate/customize novel solutions to facilitate the traveler's journey.

-<sub>*Actually, my first job was in 2011 where I worked as a part-time support representative for *OTE*, the largest telecommunications company in Greece.</sub>
+<sub>*Actually, my first job was in 2011 during my second-year studies at AUTH, where I worked as a part-time support representative at *OTE*, the largest telecommunications company in Greece.</sub>

 ## What motivates me